Punktum-dk/epp-service-specification/README.md

 - "In use" for domain names registered with the DK Hostmaster registry
 - "Enqueued" for domain names awaiting domain name application processing, This can last a few seconds to a few days if the application require accept of terms and conditions from the designated registrant
-- "Offered for position on waiting list", for when the domain name has been offered to a designated registrant from a waiting list position
+- "Offered for pos. on waiting list", for when the domain name has been offered to a designated registrant from a waiting list position

 <a id="info-domain"></a>
 ### info domain